Battle, East Sussex

 Within the extensive abbey grounds is a stone said to mark the spot where Harold fell (not from an arrow in his eye, as tradition goes, but that's another story!).

-The local historical society has also placed plaques on many of the historic buildings in town, making a stroll up the High Street a journey through history.
+The Museum is run by volunteers from the local historical society.
+The society has also placed plaques on many of the historic buildings in town, making a stroll up the High Street a journey through history.

 Address: Battle, East Sussex, England